papapabi/wandb-experiments/README.md

 ### Tables

 W&B Tables turn debugging from a guessing game into a database query.
-Unlike TensorBoard's static images, Tables let you log actual data that you can sort, filter, and explore.
+Unlike TensorBoard's static images, Tables let you log actual data that you can **interactively** sort, filter, and explore.

 ```python
 # Log predictions table for error analysis